rockettheme/docs/Docs/joomla/templates/myriad/demo_module_2.md

 We used a **RokSprocket** module with the **Strips** layout to make up this area of the front page.
 You will find the settings used in our demo below.

+>> NOTE: If you are using the the RocketLauncher, there are some special instructions concerning the handling of the preset images for this module.
+If you notice your images aren't changing as expected, or if you would like more information on how this was set up, you can find it [here](demo.md#roksprocket-and-rocketlauncher-settings).

 ### Details

 ![][demo2]